Knifesurge/Pokedex/README.md

 Since this project is in the very early stages of development, expect the program to have some bugs and errors.

 As of September 4, 2016, this project is a work in progress and is not fully runnable yet.
-Please, sit back, relax, and wait for
-Knifesurge to finish the application to a decent running program.
+Please, sit back, relax, and wait for us to finish the application to a decent running program.

 Check this page out every so often to see how the project is going!